Just like the Giant, we will tell you three things…

 1) In the series finale of Twin Peaks, Laura Palmer famously tells Agent Dale Cooper: “I’ll see you again in twenty-five years.”

 2) Although airing on June 10, 1991, the episode unfolds—as every true fan knows—in the Twin Peaks world on March 26, 1989.

 3) With the 25th anniversary of Laura’s comment upon us, the The Paley Center for Media—which presented the U.S. premiere of Twin Peaks back in March 1990—has every intention of celebrating the occasion, along with Welcome to Twin Peaks, and you are cordially invited to attend.
-Come join us for a damn good Twin Peaks screening on March 29th 2014 at the Paley Center for Media in New York City and Los Angeles.
+Come join us for a damn good Twin Peaks screening on March 29th 2014 (almost 25 years later to the day) at the Paley Center for Media in New York City and Los Angeles.

 Here’s what’s happening at A Damn Good Twin Peaks Screening in NYC: